NREL/Phase-space-sampling/README.md

 ## Hyperparameters

-All hyperparameters can be controlled via an input file (see `run2D.sh`).
+All hyperparameters can be controlled via an input file (see `tests/run2D.sh`).
 We recommend fixing the number of flow calculation iteration to 2.
 When increasing the number of dimensions, we recommend adjusting the hyperparameters.
-A 2-dimensional example (`input`) and an 11-dimensional (`highdim/input11D`) example are provided to guide the user.
+A 2-dimensional example (`inputs/input2D`) and an 11-dimensional (`inputs/highdim/input11D`) example are provided to guide the user.

 ## Sanity checks